On logarithmic double phase problems: Energy functional and logarithmic operator

 Furthermore, let $I \colon \WHlogzero \to \R$ be its associated energy functional, which for each $u \in \WHlogzero$ is given by

 We first deal with the differentiability of the energy functional.

 \begin{theorem} Let \eqref{Assump:Space} be satisfied, then the functional $I$ is $C^1$ with $I'(u) = A(u)$. \end{theorem}

-\begin{proof} By the additivity of the Fr\'echet derivative, we only do the argument for the logarithmic term, the other one can be done analogously (and can also be found in previous literature, for example, Proposition 3.1 in the paper by Crespo-Blanco-Gasi\'{n}ski-Harjulehto-Winkert \cite{Crespo-Blanco-Gasinski-Harjulehto-Winkert-2022}).
+\begin{proof} By the additivity of the Fr\'echet derivative, we only do the argument for the logarithmic term, the other one can be done analogously (and can also be found in previous literature, for example, Proposition 3.1 in the paper by Crespo-Blanco--Gasi\'{n}ski--Harjulehto--Winkert \cite{Crespo-Blanco-Gasinski-Harjulehto-Winkert-2022}).
 The proof is divided in two steps: first we prove the Gateaux differentiability and later its continuous dependence.

 For the Gateaux differentiability, let $u,v \in \WHlogzero$ and $t \in \R$.
 In the points where $\nabla u \neq 0$, by the mean value theorem there exists $\theta_{x,t} \in (0,1)$ such that

 and in the points where $\nabla u = 0$ we can derive the same limit directly.
 So this convergence is true a.e.\,in $\Omega$.
 On the other hand, using \eqref{Eq:LogGrowthSum}, for $t \leq 1$